Twintelle: Reception

 Reception towards her representation as a woman and as a Black person was mixed.
 Mic writer Tanya DePass was unhappy with Twintelle's design, criticizing the fact that she was a "brown, female character with weaponized hair."
 She compared the idea of "weaponized hair" to real-world discrimination against Black people for their natural hairstyles, suggesting that Twintelle's hair was part of a greater issue in video games with the handling of Black people's hair.
 Paste Magazine writer Shonte Daniels responded to this article; Daniels felt the argument had merit, but exclaimed that Twintelle made her feel empowered.
 She felt that the character's hair deconstructed the idea of "weaponized hair," arguing that she "fights alongside it" instead of against it.
 She compared Twintelle to Black female athletes such as tennis player Serena Williams, who touched upon how she used to dislike her muscular body, but in time grew to love it due to how it has helped achieve her goals.
 Daniels argued that Twintelle has similar pride, and that she flaunts her hair in spite of criticism.
 Daniels went on to name her as one of the best new video game characters in 2017.
 Ashley Mika from Pop Culture Uncovered has cited Depass' criticisms as valid as well while also arguing, much like Daniels, that Twintelle's confidence, strength, pride and beauty makes her a good representation of black women and their hair.

-Alisha Karabinus, Assistant Professor of Writing and Digital Studies at Grand Valley State University, acknowledged that Twintelle had potential problematic elements, but felt that they are not insurmountable issues, and said the key issue is a lack of representation and that there should be more playable Black female characters in video games.
+Alisha Karabinus, Assistant Professor of Writing and Digital Studies at Grand Valley State University, acknowledged that Twintelle had potentially problematic elements, but felt that they are not insurmountable issues, and said the key issue is a lack of representation and that there should be more playable Black female characters in video games.
 Nerd Much? writer Janet Garcia called Twintelle the most unique character design of the Nintendo Switch generation, praising her design as both "sexualized and empowered."
 She further discusses that Twintelle's sex appeal works in Arms because the other female characters are not sexualized.
-She added that Twintelle's backstory helps justify her sexualization and that it makes her seem "badass."
+She added that Twintelle's backstory helps justify her sexualization and that it makes her seem "badass".
 However, she acknowledges that the femme fatale design that Twintelle incorporates is too commonly applied to women of color.